PhazZzyo/calc/README.md

-# Calc
+# CalcRubyTestGem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/calc`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a Ruby gem basic calculator.
+It can do basic mathematical operations like addition, subtraction, multiplication, and division mathematical calculations.

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add calc
+    $ bundle add calc_ruby_test_gem

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install calc
+    $ gem install calc_ruby_test_gem

 ## Usage

-TODO: Write usage instructions here
+Please enter your example with space between each element (2 * 5).

 ## Development